aashimadhingra/BDDA-Top-Down-Approach-/README.md

-# BDDA-Top-Down-Approach-Railway System Database_Top Down Approach
+# Railway System Database_Top Down Approach
 This repository contains the entity-relationship diagram (ERD) and schema structure for a Railway System database.
 The system manages passenger bookings, train details, routes, and payment information.

 Features